 - Live Chat Support.

-The highlight of NordVPN is their incredible server network, consisting of over 5,400 nodes 60 countries.
+The highlight of NordVPN is their incredible server network, consisting of over 5,800 servers in 59 countries.
 Beyond sheer numbers, there are a number of specialty servers dedicated to functionalities like anti-DDoS, multi-hop VPN, P2P, onion over VPN, obfuscation, and even dedicated IP addresses.
 256-bit AES encryption is available over a variety of protocols, including OpenVPN, L2TP, PPTP, and SSTP for smashing through tough censorship like China’s Great Firewall.

 Backing it all up is a solid no-logging policy which has been independently audited and verified.
 What’s more, NordVPN is based in Panama, making the company exempt from the Five, Nine, and Fourteen Eyes surveillance agreements which can force VPNs to spy on their users.
 Available for Windows, Mac, iOS, Android, Linux, and even routers and Raspberry Pi, you can have some of the industry’s toughest VPN protection no matter what your preferred device is.
 No matter how you choose to connect, NordVPN wraps its myriad features up nicely together in a straightforward user interface anyone can use.